Kyrobi/Cynagen/Wiki_Files/Contributing.md

 5. Done!
 Your edits are now sent in for review.

-If the main branch (This one) get's editted, a pull request will show up on YOUR copy of the files.
+If the main branch (This one) gets edited, a pull request will show up on YOUR copy of the files.
 Simply accept the merge so that it has the up-to-date files as the main one.